mhapach/projectversions/readme.md

 ```

 ## Usage
-### Use your project version in your code.
-It's very useful for loading js lib preventing them from caching
+### Use project version in your code.
+It's very useful when you need prevent loading of js of css libs from cache
     Example 1 - getting current version number
     print  app('project.version');